wmde/Ask/README.md

 Ask has been written by [Jeroen De Dauw](https://www.mediawiki.org/wiki/User:Jeroen_De_Dauw) as [Wikimedia Germany](https://wikimedia.de) employee for the [Wikidata project](https://wikidata.org/).

+This library is a reimplementation of the Ask language domain objects in [Semantic MediaWiki](https://semantic-mediawiki.org/), which have been written by [Markus Krötzsch](http://korrekt.org/).
+This reimplementation is conceptually almost entirely based on the original code and contains small portions of it.

 ## Release notes

 ### 1.0 (2013-11-17)